SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs: Introduction

 \subsubsection{SI on evolving graphs}

 As mentioned before, in SI type models infected vertices will not recover.

-For the SI-$\omega$ epidemics on \ER($n,\mu/n$) graphs, Ball and Britton \cite{BB} found out the limit of $T^{(n)}/n$ (which can be expressed as the solution to an explicit equation) and gave a necessary and sufficient condition for the phase transition to be discontinuous.
-See \cite[Theorem 2.5 and Theorem 2.6]{BB}.
-More precisely, they showed that the phase transition for the the fraction of infecteds is discontinuous if and only if $\alpha>1/3$ and $\mu>3\alpha/(3\alpha-1)$.
+For the SI-$\omega$ epidemics on \ER($n,\mu/n$) graphs, \cite{MR4456028} found out the limit of $\Lambda^{(n)}/n$ (which can be expressed as the solution to an explicit equation) and gave a necessary and sufficient condition for the phase transition to be discontinuous.
+See \cite[Theorem 2.5 and Theorem 2.6]{MR4456028}.
+More precisely, they showed that the phase transition for the fraction of infected is discontinuous if and only if $\alpha>1/3$ and $\mu>3\alpha/(3\alpha-1)$.

-When $\alpha=1$, the SI-$\omega$ model is also called the evoSI model.
-Durrett and Yao \cite{DY} analyzed the phase transition of final epidemic size in the evoSI model with underlying graph $\CM(n,D)$.
+When $\alpha=1$, the SI-$\omega$ model is also called the evoSI model. \cite{MR4474532} analyzed the phase transition of final epidemic size in the evoSI model with underlying graph $\CM(n,D)$.
 Let $\mu_i$ be the $i$-th factorial moment of $D$, i.e.,